 Since 4.1This functionality is available since version 4.1.

 MidPoint 4.1 introduced a concept of flexible authentication.
-MidPoint authentication mechanisms can be configured in a flexible way.
+MidPoint authentication mechanisms can be configured in a variety of ways.
 The usual password-based authentication is still the default authentication mechanism.
-But many authentication mechanisms can be configured and combined in a flexible way.
+However, many authentication mechanisms can be configured and combined in a flexible way.
 There are several authentication modules that are integral part of midPoint.
 Those modules can be combined into sequences, associated with user interface or the REST service and so on.
 There are many options to choose from.

 Multi-Factor Authentication And Similar Mechanisms